 You can use CEP ear tips for lightweight communication systems, audiology, high-noise environments, aviation, industrial, and even medical use.

 The canal tips come with several benefits that include:

 Maximum noise reduction: With a longer length than standard ear tips, the tips create a custom, deep in-ear fit that allows maximum noise isolation.
 The actual NRR depends on the design of the communication design but on average, the pieces provide an NRR above 29 dB.

 Enhanced communication ability: Due to the optimal seal, communication is funneled directly into the ear canal.
 As a result, you maximize your hearing experience.

 Increased comfort: Made from a unique breathable memory form, the canal tips are activated by body heat.
 This makes them ultra-soft, reducing irritation, and fatigue.

-Stay in the ear: The length and tapered design of the canal tips allows easy insertion and in-ear retention that keeps the communication devices in place.
+Stay in the ear: The length and tapered design of the canal tips allow easy insertion and in-ear retention to keep the communication devices in place.
 The special tapered core allows deeper insertion into the ear canal.

 If you want your pieces to last for years, go for custom ones.
 In addition to lasting for a long time, they also provide you with optimum protection.